a wonderfully flawed way of looking at life and business and those messy bits in-between.

 I got him.
 I finally landed a solid shot on Fred the Dentist, a soft-spoken black belt and occasional sparring partner.
 During our other fights we always gently slip by all of my attacks and I'd feel soft taps on my noggin and gut where he'd let me know where he would...read more

 I wrote the below ramble a few months after moving to Chico, California.
 It took me 3-years to do something about it.
 That "side project" has pulled thousands of local anti-social Facebook junkies onto the dance-floor and landed me some new friends.
-I can't tell you...read more
+I can't...read more

 Confession time.
 I'm a resolutions addict.
 It all started in Murrieta, California.
 My mom had just achieved three gigantic milestones.
 After birthing me at 17, not finishing high school and surviving life in SoCal solo and welfare-free for many years, she hustled her...read more